-The Combined Group intends to rapidly develop the Projects, which may provide the impetus needed for the NWIOA to proceed with the development of the NWIOA multiuser facility and may improve the merits of the NWIOA as an attractive investment opportunity for strategic and financial institutions.
+The Combined Group intends to rapidly develop both the Marillana and the FerrAus Pilbara Projects which may provide the impetus needed for the NWIOA to proceed with the development of the NWIOA multi-user facility and may improve the merits of the NWIOA as an attractive investment opportunity for strategic and financial institutions.
 This will allow the NWIOA better access to construction funds to complete the port construction on or before the fourth quarter of 2013.